gammasoft71/xtd/docs/roadmap.md

 ## Remarks

-This project is an open source project.
+* This project is an open source project.
 The developers who participate do so on their own time.
 It is therefore difficult to fix realese dates.
+* The current plan is not set in stone.
+Some tasks can be moved from one release to another.
+New tasks can also be added.
+But this has at least the merit to have a global view on the tasks to be done.

-But you can follow the evolution of the development.
+* You can follow the evolution of the development.
 We keep the status up to date.

 ## Release 0.2.0 (beta)